Ziqing19/breakout/README.md

 This project is a [Breakout](https://en.wikipedia.org/wiki/Breakout_(video_game)) video game developed basically on [SDL2 Library](https://www.libsdl.org/).
-There consists 3 levels of different difficulty, as well as providing two languages of English and Chinese for the player.
+There consist 3 levels of different difficulty, as well as providing two languages of English and Chinese for the player.

 This release is compiled on Windows 10 bits.
+[Download here](https://ziqing19.github.io/breakout-release/release/release_v1.0_win_x86.zip).

 ---